faster-cpython/ideas/results/bm-20230210-3.12.0a5+-d40a23c/README.md

 ### vs. 3.11.0

 - 1.03x faster \*
-- missing benchmarks: flaskblogging, mypy, pylint
+- missing benchmarks: comprehensions, dask, flaskblogging, pylint
-- new benchmarks: asyncio_tcp, create_gc_cycles, djangocms, gc_traversal, mypy2
 - [table](bm-20230210-linux-x86_64-python-d40a23c0a11060ba7fa0-3.12.0a5%2B-d40a23c-vs-3.11.0.md)
 - [plot](bm-20230210-linux-x86_64-python-d40a23c0a11060ba7fa0-3.12.0a5%2B-d40a23c-vs-3.11.0.png)